-7.3.1.1 Unit 1 - New 400/110kV GIS substation at Coolnabacky townland, Co.
-Laois
+5.3.1.1 Unit 1 'New 400/110kV GIS substation, 'Coolnabacky' near Portlaoise Co.
+Laois'

 No National Monuments are located within the immediate area of the proposed substation site.
 All National Monuments within a 3km distance from the substation site have been included here.
-Three National Monuments (State and County Council Ownership) are located within the general vicinity of the proposed substation site and are listed Table 7.1 and Table 7.2.
+Three National Monuments (State and County Council Ownership) are located within the general vicinity of the proposed substation site and are listed in the following Table 5.1 and Table 5.2.